hypersign-protocol/docs/developers/hid-node.md

 ```

 # Protobuf
-The interaction between a client the HID Node happens through RPC, which is built using Protobuf.
+The interaction between a client and HID Node happens through RPC, built using Protobuf.
 The proto files are defined under `proto/ssi/v1`.
 The are two RPC `service` namely `Msg` and `Query`, defined in `proto/ssi/v1/tx.proto` and `proto/ssi/v1/query.proto` respectively.
 List of HID Node RPCs are:

 **Transaction Based**